Salewitcher/Witcher-Card-Match/README.md

-# Chess Lovers
+# Witcher Card Match

-Chess Lovers is a club site that intends to gather people that like to learn, play & enjoy the beautiful game of chess.
-This site will be targeted towards all ages regardless if they are begginers, intermediate or advanced.
-Chess Lovers will have the options for new students to sign up for classes but also for those that do not wish to learn but just to enjoy a game or two.
+Witcher Card Match is a game that intends to attract people that are first of all gamers and after that lovers of the "Witcher" books, games TV Series or what not.
+This game will be targeted towards all ages that are passionate and love the "Witcher" universe in general.
+Witcher Card Match will give users the oportunity to develop their memory abilities while having fun.

 ![Responsive Mockup](media/amiresponsive_chess_lovers.png)